Friendship Apps for Adults: Do They Actually Work?

 The Honest Answer

 Do friendship apps work?
 Some of them, sometimes, for some people.
+Context-first apps have stronger foundations and generally better outcomes.
 Meetup-style events apps work if you commit to attending consistently.
 Profile-based swipe apps produce very limited results as a route to lasting friendship.
-Context-first apps have stronger theoretical foundations and generally better outcomes.

 None of them is magic.
 The 50 hours of accumulated shared time that friendship formation requires still have to happen in the real world.
 Apps can lower the barrier to finding people worth spending those hours with.
 They can't replace the time itself.